devzendo/devzendo.github.io/_pages/parachute.md

 by the genius of Charles 'Chuck' H. Moore, and the Forth language he invented.
 Also by Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

-The goal is to revisit a Transputer emulator I initially wrote several years ago, produce a port of eForth that runs on it, then extend eForth into a distributed OS kernel.
-Investigate modern/concurrent/functional language design.
-If I can make progress with this, also look at building an FPGA Transputer system capable of running the above.
+The goals are:
+ * to revisit a Transputer emulator I initially wrote several years ago
+ * write a toolchain to support development for it
+ * produce a port of eForth that runs on it
+ * extend eForth into a distributed OS kernel
+ * learn about process calculi
+ * investigate modern/concurrent/functional language design
+ * investigate building an FPGA Transputer system capable of running the above

 The history of the project leading up to its current point can be found at the [**Parachute Project History**]]({{ base_path }}/parachute-history/) page.